"Achieving the common goal of financial security offers a peace of mind for all parties."

 Prior to joining Ringler, Duke held various leadership positions in the property and casualty insurance, health care and Medicare compliance industries.

 Duke earned a B.A.
 Economics from the University of Connecticut, a M.S.
-Insurance from the University of Hartford and is completing additional post graduate education at Stanford University.
-In 2013, Duke earned his Certified Structured Settlement Consultant (CSSC) designation in National Structured Settlements Trade Association (NSSTA) sponsored program at University of Notre Dame.
+Insurance from the University of Hartford and has completed additional post-graduate education at Stanford University’s Center For Professional Development.
+In 2013, Duke earned his Certified Structured Settlement Consultant (CSSC) designation in the National Structured Settlements Trade Association (NSSTA) sponsored program at University of Notre Dame.
 He is member of the Society of Claim Law Associates and also holds a Senior Claims Law Associate (SCLA) designation.

 Leverage Emotional Intelligence For Successful Claim Settlements

 In this blog post for the AMAXX Workers Comp Resource Center, Duke discusses the important role emotional intelligence plays during the settlement process.
 Read article.